Cross-modal Full-mode Fine-grained Alignment for Text-to-Image Person Retrieval: Related Work

 \section{Related Work}

-{\bfseries Text-to-Image Person Retrieval (TIPR)} was first introduced by Li et al. \cite{li2017person}, who constructed the CUHK-PEDES dataset.
-The core challenge of TIPR is to learn a common latent space where visual and textual representations are well aligned.
-Existing methods can be broadly categorized into global and local matching approaches.
+{\bfseries Text-to-Image Person Retrieval (TIPR)} was initially proposed by Li et al. \cite{li2017person}, who created the CUHK-PEDES dataset.
+Unlike visual-based person retrieval \cite{cheng2022hybrid, cheng2025semantic, he2025exploring, yang2025feature}, the core challenge of TIPR lies in constructing a shared latent space that enables coherent alignment between visual and textual representations.
+Existing methods can be typically classified into global and local matching approaches.

-Early global methods \cite{shu2022see, zheng2020dual, zhu2021dssl} directly aligned the global representations of images and text in a joint embedding space.
+Early global methods \cite{zheng2020dual, zhu2021dssl} directly aligned the global representations of images and text in a joint embedding space.
 Schroff et al. \cite{schroff2015facenet} proposed a triplet ranking loss to enforce a margin constraint between positive and negative pairs, and Zhang et al. \cite{zhang2018deep} introduced the CMPM/C loss to minimize the discrepancy between the scalar projection of image-text pairs and their labels.
 However, these global methods lack cross-modal fine-grained interactions, which restrict their ability to capture detailed semantic correspondences.
 To address this limitation, early local matching methods \cite{wang2020vitaa, gao2021contextual, shao2022learning} explicitly aligned local visual and textual features to achieve fine-grained cross-modal interactions.
 Nevertheless, they rely on unimodal pre-trained models (e.g., BERT \cite{devlin2019bert} and ResNet \cite{he2016deep}), failing to exploit the strong cross-modal alignment capability of recent pre-trained Vision-Language Models (VLMs) \cite{li22blip, yan2023clip, li2021align}.